Eisvogel (1942 icebreaker)

+Eisvogel was an icebreaker in the Kriegsmarine during World War II.
+After the war, the ship served in the Soviet Union until 1972.

 Ship description

 The ship was built for the navy in Aalborg Shipyard in Denmark, which has been occupied by Germany since April 1940, as a modified ship of the Eisbär under construction on Eriksbergs Mekaniska Verkstad in Gothenburg, Sweden.
 It was launched in 1942 and entered service on June 1, 1942.
 The ship was 61.40 m long and 15.30 m wide, had a draft of 5.90 / 6.30 m and a water displacement of 2090 t (standard) and 2913 t (fully equipped).
 Two standing triple expansion steam engines with a total of 3200 psi gave a top speed of 12.5 knots over two screws.
 The armament consisted of two 3.7 cm Flak 37 in single mounts.
 The crew consisted of 69 men.

 Service history

 Kriegsmarine

 The Eisvogel served in the Baltic Sea as an icebreaker, tugboat, escort boat and most recently in 1945 during the evacuation of German refugees from East Prussia and Pomerania.
 At the end of the war, the ship was sunk by its crew after its last arrival with refugees in Wismar.